Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 Dividend Stock Screener Summary

-The six easy steps to building a powerful stock screener entail finding the rights stock screening software and choosing your dividend investing strategy.
-You follow by building your screening criteria to form your list of great companies.
-Finally, you perform a deep analysis and decide which stocks will for the foundation of your future portfolio.
+The six easy steps to building a powerful stock screener involve finding the right stock screening software and choosing your dividend investing strategy.
+Next, you build your screening criteria to form your list of great companies.
+Finally, you perform a deep analysis and decide which stocks will form the foundation of your future portfolio.

-- Related Article: How to Build Stock Portfolio Like a Pro
+- Related Article: How to Build a Stock Portfolio Like a Pro

 You want to be a successful stock investor but don’t know where to start.